Updated: January 24, 2026

 Beyond the main three, Milos offers some incredible unique stays:

-• Klima: Famous for its colorful syrmata (traditional boat garages) built right on the water’s edge.
-You can rent these converted boathouses for a truly unique stay, though you will need a car as it is isolated at night.
+- Klima: Famous for its colorful syrmata (traditional boat garages) built right on the water’s edge.
+Renting a converted boathouse here is a bucket-list experience, but be aware that the water literally laps at your door (it can be loud) and you will need a car as it is isolated at night.

-• Paliochori: The best spot for a beach-focused holiday on the south coast.
-It has a long stretch of colorful volcanic sand and beach bars but is far from the main towns.
+- Paliochori: The best spot for a beach-focused holiday on the south coast.
+It has a long stretch of colorful volcanic sand and organized beach bars.
+It is perfect for day trips, but staying here means you are far from the main towns and evening dining.

 The Best Places to Stay in Milos